 Use any fertilizers as instructed and keep the season in mind.
 Often, over the summer where you may be watering every day, you may need to water 1-2 times a week, but in the spring and fall, this interval will likely change.

-Wave petunias aren’t as forgiving as Supertunias with lack of fertilizer — if you see their vines begin to yellow up you know they could use some more nutrients.
+Wave petunias aren’t as forgiving as Supertunias if you forget to fertilize the plants.
+If you see their vines begin to yellow up you know they could use some more nutrients.

 4. Give them space